 This course provides an in-depth study of the theories, research and instructional methods associated with literacy development and intervention to support students at the upper elementary, middle or secondary level who have significant reading problems.
 Candidates will study literacy assessments, interpret data and plan appropriate interventions for their client.
 Progress monitoring of student literacy growth and collaboration with parents and other teaching professionals are integral to the practicum experience.
-Spring, 3 hours
+Varies, Contact Department Head, 3 hours licensure in their specialty area as determined necessary by their advisor.
+Pass/Fail.
+Fall, Spring, and Summer, 1-3 hours.